 Loretta Lynn has had a special place in country music lovers' hearts since the 1960s.
-The Coal Miner's Daughter from Butcher Hollow, Kentucky taught herself to play the guitar after receiving it as a gift from her husband, Oliver "Doolittle" Lynn.
+The Coal Miner's Daughter from Butcher Hollow, Kentucky taught herself to play the guitar after receiving it as a gift from her husband, Oliver "Doolittle" Lynn (sometimes billed as Mooney).
 Despite recent health scares, Lynn continues to perform and her music is still beloved across the United States and the world.

 Loretta Webb married at 15 and had six children -- Betty Sue, Jack Benny, Clara Marie "Cissie," Ernest Ray "Ernie," Peggy Jean and Patsy Eileen (named after Lynn's close friend Patsy Cline).

 Lynn is completely self-made, becoming a country star in Nashville when she was in her 30s.
 She first turned heads with her debut single "I'm a Honky Tonk Girl."
 Across her career she's had 16 No. 1 hits on the Billboard charts, including "Don't Come Home A' Drinkin' (With Lovin' on Your Mind)," "You Ain't Woman Enough," "Fist City," "One's on the Way" and "Coal Miner's Daughter".
 She also found widespread success as fellow country musician Conway Twitty's duet partner.

 The singer-songwriter is a trailblazer for women in music, constantly pushing boundaries with the deep subject matter in her songs.
 "Wings Upon Your Horns," which focuses on teenage virginity loss, and "The Pill," which centers on the benefits of birth control, were both banned from the radio during the peak of Lynn's career.